 Is there any storage space in the residence halls?
 There is no storage space in the residence halls outside of your room, so please limit what you bring.

 Is there a place to store my bike?
 Limited bike storage is available inside the Wheelock Residence Hall.
 Outside bike racks are the most common place to store a bicycle.
 You are also welcome to keep your bike in your room if your roommate agrees to it.
 If you bring a bike, use a sturdy lock.

 Can we bring extra furniture?
 Will it fit?
 We suggest that you do not bring extra furniture.
 The rooms are designed to hold the furniture in them.
+None of the furniture provided by the college may be removed.
 If at some point you decide that there is extra room you are welcomed to bring extra furniture in.
 It will be the student’s responsibility to remove it at the end of their time in the room.
 Most students living on campus will have one or two roommates.
 When deciding what to bring, be sure to contact your roommates first so you will not double some items.

 What appliances are acceptable in the residence halls?
 Below is a list of some items that are allowed in the residence halls:

 – small stereo

 – personal computer